Yogehi/yogehi.github.io/_posts/2024-08-21-really-delayed-post-defcon-talk-post.markdown

 * They increase the payout price for their vulnerabilities
 * **They give me my fucking CVE**

 Second, because of the above, I will probably not find an incentive to hack a Xiaomi device anytime soon.

-**But if I do, I sure as fuck won't be helping Xiaomi fix it.**
+**And if I do, I'll need a really really good reason to try to help Xiaomi fix it.**